Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: Smooth extension over a singular orbit and finite extinction time

+\begin{remark} Any isometry between two of these smoothly-closing solutions must map the singular orbit to itself and induces an isometry of it.
+Because $\sunitary{3}$ surjects onto the orientation-preserving isometries of $\CP^2$ equipped with the Fubini--Study metric (the restriction of the metric of a smoothly-closing solution to its singular orbit is a multiple of the Fubini--Study metric), if there is an orientation-preserving isometry between two smoothly-closing solutions, then we can assume without loss of generality that it acts trivially on the singular orbit and on its normal bundle and so it must be the identity map.
+Hence the elements of the two-parameter family are all distinct up to orientation-preserving isometry.
+However, the involution defined by multiplying the fibres of $\Lambda^2_-\CP^2$ by $-1$, which acts by fixing $f_1$ and exchanging $f_2$ and $f_3$ (recall Remarks \ref{rmk:weyl:asd} and \ref{rmk:involution_asd}) defines an orientation-reversing isometry between the solutions with parameters $(b, c)$ and $(b,-c)$. \end{remark}

+\begin{remark} For $\mu > 0$, the $\lambda$-soliton with parameters $b$ and $c$ is related to the $\mu^{-2}\lambda$-soliton with parameters $\mu b$ and $\mu c$ by the scaling symmetry from Remark \ref{rmk:scaling}. \end{remark}

+\begin{remark} The mean curvature of the singular orbit is zero.
+In terms of our parameters, this can be seen as a consequence of the smooth closure conditions implying that $\lim_{t \to 0}\left(\frac{f_2'}{f_2} + \frac{f_3'}{f_3}\right)=0$.
+The referee pointed out to the authors that a singular orbit in a smoothly-closing cohomogeneity-one space is in fact minimal more generally: the mean curvature vector $H$ is a normal vector to the singular orbit that is fixed under the normal isotropy representation, and since by standard facts about cohomogeneity-one actions the latter always acts transitively on the unit sphere we must have~$H=0$.
+However, when $c \neq 0$ the singular orbit is not totally geodesic. \end{remark}

 The main technical tool for proving the previous theorem is the following general result about regular first-order singular initial value problems.
-(Here regular refers to the fact that the singular term is of order $t^{-1}$ rather than $t^{-k}$ for some $k >1$.) \begin{theorem} Consider the singular initial value problem
+(Here regular refers to the fact that the singular term is of order $t^{-1}$ rather than $t^{-k}$ for some $k >1$.)
+It appears in B\"ohm's work on complete noncompact cohomogeneity-one Einstein metrics~\cite[Theorem 7.1]{Bohm:BSMF}. \begin{theorem} Consider the singular initial value problem